 It’s worth mentioning that, outside the game, Karl does not seem to wish to live life as a woman.
 He’s proud of his masculinity and his hot, young girlfriend.
 It’s unclear if this is a cover for some deeper issues Karl has with his assigned gender, or if playing pretend, temporarily, appeals — the way the roleplaying situation at the beginning of the episode appealed to Theo and Danny.

 In real life, Theo is growing more and more insecure: Danny won't have sex with her, despite their plan to have another child.
 Karl's girlfriend, on the other hand, barely seems to register his disinterest, instead resorting to porn when Karl says he simply won't "get there" in bed.
-Neither women, however, think that there is anything weird about their partner’s video game addiction, or how it may be affecting their real-life bedroom behavior.
+Neither women, however, think that there is anything weird about their partner’s video game addiction, or how it may be affecting their real-life bedroom behaviour.

 Outside of the video game, the relationship between Danny and Karl also reads very much like an affair, with hidden text messages and stolen time away.
 So, it's no surprise that Theodora confronts Danny during their wedding anniversary dinner, asking him if there is someone else he's seeing.
 Danny denies it, even as Theodora begs him for the truth — probably because, well, there’s simply no way to really explain what’s going on with him and Karl.
 Does Danny have a wandering eye, or has the game hijacked his brain, and made him confused about what’s real intimacy, and what’s fantasy?